pwner1338/old-roblox-stuf-archive/README.md

-The readme is Roblox Relics.txt.
+the readme is "Roblox Relics.txt"